Hypergraph Neural Sheaf Diffusion: A Symmetric Simplicial Set Framework for Higher-Order Learning: Methodology

 \subsection{Neural sheaf diffusion on hypergraph}

-In this subsection, we develop a degree $k$ NSD model on a symmetric simplicial set via the normalized degree $k$ sheaf Laplacian.
-By instantiating this framework on a symmetric simplicial set induced from hypergraph, we derive HNSD, enabling structure-aware learning on higher-order networks.
+In this subsection, we develop a degree $k$ NSD model on a symmetric simplicial set using the normalized degree $k$ sheaf Laplacian.
+By instantiating this framework on symmetric simplicial lifting of hypergraphs, we derive HNSD, enabling structure-aware learning on higher-order networks.

 Let $X$ be a symmetric simplicial set, $\mathcal{F}$ be a cellular sheaf on $X$ of degree $k+1$ such that $\mathcal{F}(\sigma)=\mathbb{R}^d$ for any simplex $\sigma$.
 Let $\mathbf{x}_1, \cdots, \mathbf{x}_f$ be $k$-cochains and $\mathbf{X} \in \mathbb{R}^{|X_k|d \times f}$ be a matrix whose $i$th column is $\mathbf{x}_i$ for $1 \leq i \leq f$.
 Degree $k$ sheaf diffusion of $\mathbf{X}$ on $(X, \mathcal{F})$ is time dependent matrices $\mathbf{X}(t)$ describing the diffusion of $\mathbf{X}$ along $\mathcal{F}$ governed by